symfony/symfony-docs/cookbook/configuration/front_controllers_and_kernel.rst

 controller.
 You can use that to easily switch the front controller or use a custom one by placing it in the ``web/`` directory (e.g. ``app_cache.php``).

-When using Apache and the `RewriteRule shipped with the Standard Edition`_, you can omit the filename from the URL and the RewriteRule will use ``app.php`` as the default one.
+When using Apache and the `RewriteRule shipped with the Symfony Standard Edition`_, you can omit the filename from the URL and the RewriteRule will use ``app.php`` as the default one.